True Bible Facts and Biblical Stories

 This openness started in the 1970s.

-Today, it is considered common and acceptable behavior.
+Today, open homosexuality is considered common and acceptable behavior.

 Same-sex marriage is legal.